instructa/browser-echo/docs/next.md

 # Next.js (App Router) Guide

-Turbopack doesn’t use Vite, so we ship a tiny route handler and an early script to patch `console.*`.
+Turbopack doesn't use Vite, so we ship a tiny route handler and an early script to patch `console.*`.

 ## Install